Rechargeable Hearing Aids in 2020 [Ultimate Guide]

 - You can’t use traditional batteries: If for some reason you have to interrupt a full charging cycle and as a result your hearing aids run out of juice early, you can’t just pop in a new disposable battery.
 Your only option at that point is to put your hearing aids back in their charger and wait.

-- You can’t replace the battery yourself: Every 3-4 years you’ll have to get your battery replaced (like we do with laptops).
+- You can’t replace the battery yourself (for now): Every 3-4 years you’ll have to get your battery replaced (like we do with laptops).
 This isn’t something that hearing aid users can do themselves- it’s something the hearing aid manufacturer does.
 This might cost up to $200+.
+However, it is looking like in the near future, you may be able to replace these batteries yourself, or with the assistance of your local hearing care provider (rather than mailing the hearing aid to the manufacturer).

 Lithium-ion vs Silver-Zinc: Which is Better?